 Over the past 25 years the Clunies Ross Awards (CRA) have recognised contributions by dedicated individuals to the application of technology for the benefit of Australia.
 In recognition of the complex nature of such activities the Clunies Ross Awards are awarded in three categories with a single winner in each category.

-Typically this may be a person leading a start-up or early stage SME that is disrupting well established vendors through innovative use of new technologies.
+Typically this would be an entrepreneurial person leading an activity that is disrupting well established vendors or commercialising new opportunities through innovative use of new technologies.

-For those who have been responsible for a technology which has been commercialised most likely by licensing with a financially successful outcome.
+For those who have been responsible for the development and adoption of a technology and for sharing their knowledge leading to commercialisation, for example by licensing with a financially successful outcome.

-Typically this could be a researcher or developer in a PFRO or private company who has successfully passed his or her product/invention/service to a third party to commercialise and has generated significant revenue to the person and /or organisation they are associated with.
+Typically this could be a researcher or developer in a Public Funded Research Organisation, university or private company who has successfully passed his or her product/invention/service to a third party to commercialise and has generated significant revenue to the person and /or organisation they are associated with.